 We believe that mental health plays a vital role in the development of addiction.
 As a result, we address mental illness in our treatment plans.
 We take into account each person’s mental health.
 Then, we create a plan that helps them manage it better.
 Doing so works in tandem with their addiction treatment.

-Addiction Treatment for Your Loved Ones in Murfreesboro
+Addiction Treatment for Your Loved Ones in Tennessee

-Tulip Hill Recovery in Murfreesboro, Franklin or Smyrna, Tennessee understands how scary addiction is.
+Tulip Hill Recovery understands how scary addiction is.
 Families worry about their loved ones and want to get them help.
 We provide effective treatment for substance use disorders.
 In addition, we treat mental health conditions.
-If you or someone you love needs help, contact us today.
-Our team can answer your questions about how to get someone in rehab.
+If you or someone you love needs help, there is hope.
+Our team can answer your questions about how to get someone into rehab.
+Contact us today!